acptech/Pizza/README.md

+To open this web page please unzip files to your local web server and open the index.html file for the main web page.
+You can also open the pizza.html file form the views/pizz.html file or acces sthis file from the main web page index.html.

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).